opalj/JCG/jcg_testcases/src/main/resources/Java8Invokedynamics.md

 ##Lambda3
 [//]: # (MAIN: id.Class)
-Tests the invocation of a lambda when it was written to an array and later retrieved and applied.
+Tests the invocation of a lambda that was first written to and then retrieved from an array.
+This case results in an invokedynamic with an *INVOKESTATIC* method handle where the receiver argument is read by *AASTORE* instruction form an array before the method invocation takes place.

 ```java
 // id/Class.java